MeydaWikaromah/Tugas_Sistem_Operasi/Tugas2_Bab1_ModernOperatingSystem.md

 led to a book entitled Fumbling the Future (Smith and Alexander, 1988).
 Jobs then embarked on building an Apple with a GUI.
 This project led to the Lisa, which was too expensive and failed commercially.
-Jobs’ second attempt, the Apple Macintosh, was a huge success, not only because it was much cheaper than the Lisa, but also because it was user friendly, meaning that it was intended for users who not only knew nothing about computers but furthermore had absolutely no intention whatsoever of learning.
+Jobs’ second attempt, the Apple Macintosh, was a huge success, not only because it was much cheaper than the Lisa, but also because it was **user friendly**, meaning that it was intended for users who not only knew nothing about computers but furthermore had absolutely no intention whatsoever of learning.
 In the creative world of graphic design, professional digital photography, and professional digital video production, Macintoshes are very widely used and their users are very enthusiastic about them.
 In 1999, Apple adopted a kernel derived from Carnegie Mellon University’s Mach microkernel which was originally developed to replace the kernel of BSD UNIX.
-Thus, Mac OS X is a UNIX-based operating system, albeit with a very distinctive interface.
+Thus, **Mac OS X** is a UNIX-based operating system, albeit with a very distinctive interface.

 When Microsoft decided to build a successor to MS-DOS, it was strongly influenced by the success of the Macintosh.
 It produced a GUI-based system called Windows, which originally ran on top of MS-DOS (i.e., it was more like a shell